hindu-comm/mail_stream_advaita-l/2017/05/Sri_Dakshinamurthy_S/89__Praveen_R._Bhat.md

 > made available freely for the past some time.
 >

-I was aware of ​Swamiji's mention of Vichara​sagara being DSV-based, but I didn't quote that in the earlier mail since I do not know if it has a sRShTiprakriyA per se, and since it is a 19th century work in Hindi, translated into Sanskrit; again, not so widely taught.
+I was aware of Swamiji's mention of Vicharasagara being DSV-based, but I didn't quote that in the earlier mail since I do not know if it has a sRShTiprakriyA per se, and since it is a 19th century work in Hindi, translated into Sanskrit; again, not so widely taught.
 I meant more in the